Understanding du vs df: Measuring Disk Usage Correctly

 The Decisive Difference Between du and df

-Linny-senpai: In one phrase: they look at different layers of the same system.
+Linny-senpai: In one phrase, they look at different layers of the same system.
 A side-by-side table makes it clear.

 Comparison Table